frlender/Jandas/API.md

 GroupbyThen.then(func:(group:DataFrame<T>,key:T | T[], i:number)=>void): void
 ```
 Group the dataframe by values in rows or columns designated by labels.
 When no `labels` is provided or `labels` is equal to `null`, it groups the dataframe by the row or column index.
 When no `axis` is provided, the `axis` defaults to 0 and the method groups rows by designed columns labels. if `axis=1`, the method groups columns by designed index labels.
 It returns a `GroupByThen` object that has a `then` method.
 The method accepts a function as argument where the `group`, `key` and `i` are group, grouping key and numric index in each iteration.
-The object can also be iterated directly using the `for...of` expression.
+The object can also be iterated directly using the `for...of` expression where the `break` keyword can be used.
 Check [Getting Started](https://github.com/frlender/Jandas#iteration) for examples.

 \
 **DataFrame.reduce**